albinwwells/albinwwells.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doc with the [World Glacier Monitoring Service](https://wgms.ch/) in the [Department of Geography](https://www.geo.uzh.ch/en.html) at the University of Zurich in Zurich, CH.
+I am a post-doc with the [World Glacier Monitoring Service (WGMS)](https://wgms.ch/) in the [Department of Geography](https://www.geo.uzh.ch/en.html) at the University of Zurich (UZH) in Zurich, CH.
 Currently, I am working as part of the second [Glacier Mass Balance Intercomparison Exercise (GlaMBIE-2) project](https://glambie.org/glambie-2/) to reconcile measurements of glacier mass balance across the globe.

 I completed my PhD at Carnegie Mellon University with Prof. David Rounce in February 2026.
 My PhD research was focused on understanding current and future glacier mass changes through in-situ measurements, remote sensing, and modeling.
 Specifically, I am interested in:
 - glacier field methods at high spatiotemporal resolution (e.g., GNSS, ice-penetrating radar, time-lapse systems)